Cipscis/base-project/README.md

 ### Frontend assets

-By default, your project consists of a single file.
-This is called `main.js`, but you can change it.
-If you do, make sure you update the [`browser`](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#browser) property in your `package.json` file.
-If your project doesn't need to be run in a browser, you should change this property to [`main`](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#main).

-Additional files can be included in your project by adding them to the [`files`](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#files) array in your `package.json` file.

 Assets such as CSS and JavaScript are contained in `/app/assets`.
 In here, the contents of the `scss` folder are used to compile CSS files into the `css` folder.

 The `/app/assets/js` folder contains a `src` folder and a `dist` folder.
-The JavaScript files inside the `src` folder are bundled into the `dist` folder.
-By default, Webpack is configured to look for a single entry point at `/app/assets/js/src/main.js`.
+Any JavaScript or TypeScript files inside the `src` folder are bundled into the `dist` folder.
+By default, Webpack is configured to look for a single entry point at `/app/assets/js/src/main.ts`.

 ### Backend assets